ibm-cloud-docs/codeengine/ts-build-fail-getsourcestepfails.md

 {:video: .video}

-# Build fails in the Git source step
+# Build fails in the source step
 {: #ts-build-gitsource-stepfail}
 {: troubleshoot}

 {: tsSymptoms}
-After you create and run a build, your build does not complete successfully and you receive a message that the build fails in the Git source step.
+After you create and run a build, your build does not complete successfully and you receive a message that the build fails in the source step.

 {: tsCauses}
-If you receive a message that Git source step fails during a build, then check the logs of the build to determine the root cause of the problem.
+If you receive a message that source step fails during a build, then check the logs of the build to determine the root cause of the problem.

 **Example error message**

 ```
 Summary:  Failed to execute build run
-Reason:  step-git-source-source-hnv7s" exited with code 1 (image: "icr.io/obs/codeengine/tekton-pipeline/git-init-4874978a9786b6625dd8b6ef2a21aa70@sha256:2d9b1e88d586b7230bc0e4d9dca12045d2159571fc242e26d57a82af22e7b0ae"); for logs run: kubectl -n <PROJECT_NAMESPACE> logs <BUILDRUN_NAME>-865rg-pod-m5lrs -c step-git-source-source-hnv7s
+Status:   Failed
+Reason:   buildrun step step-source-default failed in pod <BUILDRUN_NAME>-zvcc9-pod-trsq2, for detailed information: ibmcloud ce buildrun logs -n <BUILDRUN_NAME>
 ```
 {: screen}